link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 but occurs at the **table level**.
 It refers to a situation where the set of rows matching a condition changes during the course of a transaction.

-This happens when rows that satisfy a condition appear or disappear unexpectedly—like phantoms.
+This happens when rows that satisfy a condition appear or disappear unexpectedly, like phantoms.
 Consider an example from a banking system that processes loan applicants:

 1. The system first counts the number of eligible accounts and calculates the total loan amount as: `3,000 * number of eligible accounts`.